-Is This the End of Oil As We Know It?An Altamar podcast interview with Fellow in Latin American Energy Policy at Baker Institute
+Is This the End of Oil As We Know It?An Altamar podcast interview with

 The COVID-19 crisis has put the oil industry on life support.
 International appetite for oil is in freefall as ships, cars, planes and people hit pause around the world.
 Historic production cuts to control crashing prices proved too slow to turn the tide.
 As projections for demand remain low, governments that depend on oil exports to pay for education, health and food are staring into the abyss.

 Besides economic pain, depleted revenues could spell humanitarian impacts, security concerns and political unrest.
 Meanwhile, the new reality has major ramifications for consumers, the environment and global relations — with winners and losers on all sides.

 To understand the implications of what is happening, the Altamar podcast team of Peter Schechter and Muni Jensen spoke to Francisco Monaldi.
 Originally from oil-rich Venezuela, Monaldi is Rice University’s fellow in Latin American energy policy at the Baker Institute’s Center for Energy Studies and a lecturer in energy economics.
 He has taught at Harvard, Stanford and Tufts and is the author of multiple publications on the oil industry and its impact on politics and economics.

 The most pressing challenge facing oil producers today is the collapse of prices.
 Monaldi explains that the oil market is treading into uncharted territory: “The situation right now is unprecedented.
 To give you an idea, the largest decline in oil demand in the history of the oil industry was about 4% in 1981.
 In the financial crisis, this was about 2%.
 And we are projecting about a 10% decline on average this year, and right now 30%.”

 Monaldi explains the unprecedented nature of the current oil crisis.